Cullinan, South Africa: Masonic lodge

 The Premier Diamond Masonic Lodge was consecrated in the Cullinan School Hall and met there until 1909 when the new lodge building was completed at a cost of £1200.
 A feature of the Lodge's history has been the number of times it has been forced into recess, whether because of war, as in 1914 to 1916, disturbances leading to martial law, 1921 to 1922, and the closing down of the diamond mine (the main source of members) during the depression, 1932 to 1941.
 However the Second World War saw military forces stationed on the mine and an adjoining farm and this helped the lodge to get restarted.
 Then in 1945 the mine was reopened, restoring 'normality' to Cullinan, and since then the lodge's progress has been steady and sound.
 The lodge is still in use and looks the same as it did 100 years ago, having been preserved by active members.

 Climate

+The climate is a humid subtropical climate (Koppen: Cwa), with mild temperatures year round and dry winters and wet summers.